 After all, while traditional industry practices (such as EMI compliance) are vital in the interests of the consumers' health and safety, if they are used on their own, concerns for end-user wellbeing becomes both mechanistic and reductionistic.

-Fundamentally, knowing the moral implications of what you’re designing is the key to implementing what is otherwise a missing ingredient: ethics.
+Fundamentally, knowing the moral implications of what you’re designing is the key to implementing what is otherwise that crucial missing ingredient: ethics.